 The idea is simple but new: to give adult recreational players an inspiring, intensive, in-person opportunity to learn from the world’s top experts about all aspects of training necessary to advance to the next level (technique, movement, strategy, fitness, injury prevention, and mental conditioning)—using both on-court training and innovative and dynamic off-court techniques.

 Importantly, the agenda and curriculum for Tennis Congress events are designed to address the priorities the individuals who take part.
 Our innovative, rigorous, and holistic approach combines both on-court and off-court learning to accelerate learning.
 Faculty members with expertise in everything from stroke mechanics to strategy to sports psychology to nutrition use video, “eye trainers,” whiteboards, movement drills, fitness equipment, and other modern tools and techniques.

 Whether you are relatively new to the sport or are seriously advanced, each Tennis Congress offers an unparalleled opportunity to enhance your own capacity to fast-track your progress.

 Operating Responsibly, Giving Back

-In addition to our goal of enriching lives through unparalleled world-class tennis education and training, the Tennis Congress strives to make positive contributions to a better world.
-In our daily operations and at events, we are making every effort to reduce waste, offsetting our carbon emissions through the Mata no Peito reforestation project, and support vendors adopting environmentally sound best practices.
-We are partnering with outstanding charitable foundations to explore new avenues to activate the tennis community in support of high-impact projects that benefit both people and the planet.
+In addition to our goal of enriching lives through unparalleled world-class tennis education and training, The Tennis Congress strives to make positive contributions to a better world.
+In our daily operations and at events, we are making every effort to reduce waste, offset our carbon emissions, and support vendors adopting environmentally sound best practices.
+We partner with outstanding charitable foundations to explore new avenues to activate the tennis community in support of high-impact projects that benefit people and the planet.